beeminder/uvi/README.md

 ## TODO LIST

-1. Format all the UVIs currently in <pre> tags
-2. Merge in the UVIs that are currently only in the Twitter archive
+1. Merge in the UVIs that are currently only in the Twitter archive

 ## Twitter Export README